kalliduz/NeuralAnts/readme.md

 Open `main.html` in any modern browser.
 The page will display a canvas with a population of ants seeking out food that appears over time.
-Before starting you can set how many ants to spawn using the input at the top of the page.
+Before starting you can set how many ants to spawn and tweak advanced parameters using the input fields at the top of the page.
 A second canvas shows a visualisation of the neural network used by the first ant.
 No server or build step is required.

 ## Repository Structure